susheel/synapse-mcp/README.md

 # Synapse MCP Server

-A Model Context Protocol (MCP) server that exposes Synapse Entities (Datasets, Projects, Folders, Files, Tables) with their annotations and supports OAuth2 authentication.
+A Model Context Protocol (MCP) server that enables AI agent access to Synapse entities (Datasets, Projects, Folders, Files, Tables, and more).

-## Overview

-This server provides a RESTful API for accessing Synapse entities and their annotations through the Model Context Protocol (MCP).
-It allows you to:

-- Authenticate with Synapse
+You (your AI agent) can:
 - Retrieve entities by ID
 - Retrieve entities by name
 - Get entity annotations